ayhangider/Assets-Price-TechnicalAnalysis-ML-DL/README.txt

-Tried to understand which technical analysis variables, are more important about crypto currency prices in short and long intervals.
+Tried to understand which technical analysis variables are more important about crypto currency prices in short and long intervals.

 The CryptoDataCollector class downloads the current prices for ticker.
 After that, it calculates the